110 million years (Cretaceous - Albian Stage)

 Ambatolafia, Mahajanga Province, Madagascar

-*NOTE: THIS FOSSIL COMES WITH A GIFT BOX, A FLOATING FRAME AND ENGRAVED BASE, A SPECIES INFORMATION CARD, AND AN INTERNATIONAL AUTHENTICITY CERTIFICATE.
+*NOTE: THIS FOSSIL COMES WITH A GIFT BOX, A STAND FOR DISPLAY, SPECIES INFORMATION CARD, AND AN INTERNATIONAL AUTHENTICITY CERTIFICATE.

-Here is a beautiful cut and polished ammonite (Cleoniceras) fossil from Madagascar.
-These ammonites are Cretaceous in age, approximately 110 million years old.
+Here is a STUNNING, SUPER-SIZED cut and polished ammonite (Cleoniceras) fossil from Madagascar.
+This ammonite is Cretaceous in age, approximately 110 million years old.

 This specimen exhibits gorgeous mineralization within the chambers, each separated by white calcite septa (divisions).
 The reverse side has a very beautiful, mother of pearl look to it.
 This highly polished, exotic ammonite makes a superb display piece with tremendous historical appeal.